 Leave the caulk to cure completely to prevent moisture and leakages inside the splashback and avoid damaging it.
 The process of curing takes approximately 24 hours, but it’s recommended to check the instruction on the package.

-How to maintain a kitchen splashback
+Cleaning a kitchen splashback

-How much does it cost to tile a splashback?
+How much does it cost to tile a splashback

-The cost of installing a tile splashback depends completely on the style, size, pattern and colour of the tile you’ve chosen to use and on the sizes of the area you want to tile.
+The cost of installing a tiled splashback depends completely on the style, size, pattern and colour of the tile you’ve chosen to use and on the sizes of the area you want to tile.

 Splashbacks need to be properly waterproofed and installed.
 Although installing it is a relatively easy job, it’s a good idea to hire professionals to do the job for you.
 This will ensure perfect results and a long-lasting and beautiful splashback complimenting your kitchen design.

 Hire a professional handyman to do it for you!